neonrust/epm/README.md

 Series that have been added to epm can have one of these user states:

 - `planned`  Just added, nothing seen.
-- `started`  Some episodes seen, but not all.
+- `started`  At least one episode seen, but not all.
 - `completed` All episodes seen but not archived (or explicitly restored).
 - `archived`  All episodes seen and series is "ended" or "cancelled".
-- `abandoned` Archived but only partially seen.
+- `abandoned` Archived, but not all episodes seen.

-Transitions between these states are mostly implicit and automatic.
+Transitions between these states are implicit and automatic.
-However, the `archived` state can be manually controlled by the `archive` and `restore` commands.
+However, the `archived` (or `abandoned`) state can be manually controlled by the `archive` command, and undone with the `restore` command.

 How a series moves between the states is hopefully quite obvious when using the tool.

-However, a few "trickier" ones exist:
+A few notable transitions:

-- Command `mark`: If in `planned` state, it moves to `started`.
-If the last episode was marked (and the series is ended/cancelled), it moves to `archived` state.
+- Command `mark`: If the last episode of a series was marked (and it's ended/cancelled), it moves to `archived` state.
 - Command `unmark`: If in `archived` state, it moves to `started`.
 If no episode marked at all afterwards, it moves to `planned` state.